Camps and Excursion Policy

 Volunteer and external provider checks

-Fitzroy High School values the many volunteers that assist with camps and excursions.
-To ensure that we are meeting our legal obligations under the Working With Children Act 2005 (Vic) and the Child Safe Standards, Fitzroy High School requires all parent or carer, camp or excursion volunteers and all external providers working directly with our students to have a current Working with Children Check card.
+Fitzroy High School requires all parent or carer camp or excursion volunteers and all external providers working directly with our students to have a current Working with Children Check clearance.

 Parent/carer consent

 For local excursions, Fitzroy High School will provide parents and carers with an annual Local Excursions consent form at the start of each school year or upon enrolment if students enrol during the school year.
-Example School will also provide advance notice to parents/carers of an upcoming local excursion through.
-For local excursions that occur on a recurring basis (for example weekly outings to the local oval for sports lessons), Example School will notify parents once only prior to the commencement of the recurring event.
+Fitzroy High School will also provide advance notice to parents/carers of an upcoming local excursion through Compass.
+For local excursions that occur on a recurring basis (for example weekly outings to the local oval for sports lessons), Fitzroy High School will notify parents once only prior to the commencement of the recurring event.

 Cost of camps and excursions, refunds and support